sachinkgl/embedded_systems/project1-ring-buffer/README.md

 - Overflow-safe: write returns false when buffer is full
 - Underflow-safe: read returns false when buffer is empty
 - Wraparound handled correctly via modulo arithmetic
-- Unit tested with a custom test runner (no external dependencies)

 ## Project Structure
 ```